mattyoung101/omicron/omicam/README.md

 - [mathc](https://github.com/felselva/mathc): Zlib license
 - [qdbmp](https://github.com/cbraudo/qdbmp): MIT license

-## Special thanks
+## Special thanks to...
-- Steven G Johnson, for writing the amazing NLopt library
+- Riley Bowyer at CSIRO, for his great advice and theory in regards to the localiser, specifically with stability and performance.
+Cheers.
-- Tom Rowan, author of the Subplex optimisation algorithm
+- Angus Scroggie for lots of help with the maths related to robot detection.
+The 3am Desmos run paid off!
-- Huimin Lu, Xun Li, Hui Zhang, Mei Hu and Zhiqiang Zheng, authors of the paper we based our localiser approach on
+- The contributors to the NLopt library, especially Steven G Johnson the initial author, and Tom Rowan for his PhD thesis describing the Subplex algorithm.
-- Riley Bowyer from CSIRO, for helping significantly with stability and performance improvements of the localiser as well as great theory about point registration problems in general.
-Cheers man.
+- Huimin Lu, Xun Li, Hui Zhang, Mei Hu and Zhiqiang Zheng, authors of the paper we initially read for ideas on how to localise properly.
-- Everyone on Team Omicron, for putting up with me (Matt) obsessing over this project for a very long time.
-You guys rock.
+- Everyone on Team Omicron!
+You guys are all the best teammates, and wouldn't be remotely possible without you all <3